ropensci/roweb3/content/blog/2021-02-02-http-testing-book/index.Rmd

 ## Motivation and support for the book

-The best guidance about HTTP testing for R packages used to be an [rOpenSci forum entry](https://discuss.ropensci.org/t/best-practices-for-testing-api-packages/460) that pre-dated the development of relatively new packages for HTTP testing that have now been released on CRAN: [`vcr`](https://docs.ropensci.org/vcr/) and [`webmockr`](https://docs.ropensci.org/webmockr/) by Scott Chamberlain,  [`httptest`](https://enpiar.com/r/httptest/) by Neal Richardson, [webfakes](http://webfakes.r-lib.org/) by Gábor Csárdi.
+The best guidance about HTTP testing for R packages used to be an [rOpenSci forum entry](https://discuss.ropensci.org/t/best-practices-for-testing-api-packages/460) by [Noam Ross](/author/noam-ross/) that pre-dated the development of relatively new packages for HTTP testing that have now been released on CRAN: [`vcr`](https://docs.ropensci.org/vcr/) and [`webmockr`](https://docs.ropensci.org/webmockr/) by Scott Chamberlain,  [`httptest`](https://enpiar.com/r/httptest/) by Neal Richardson, [webfakes](http://webfakes.r-lib.org/) by Gábor Csárdi.
 These packages help make HTTP testing smooth to set up and resilient to internet connection failures, which means faster tests, tests running well even when on a spotty internet connection, and less burden on the remote resources.

 We have updated the HTTP testing in R online book to make it a free, central reference for developers of R packages accessing web resources, to help them have a faster and more robust development.